Withaferin A: Transcription factor NF-κB in vitro

-Other diseases

-Sen et al., have demonstrated that in Leishmania donovani, withaferin A inhibits PKC resulting in depolarization of Delta Psi(m) and generation of reactive oxygen species in the cell.
-Depolarization leads to the release of cytochrome c and activation of caspase-likeprotease and DNA fragmentation, finally leading to apoptosis.
-Animal and in vitro studies have shown antibacterial effects against Staphylococcus aureus, Listeria monocytogenes, Bacillus anthracis, Bacillus subtilis, Salmonella enteriditis and Salmonella typhimurium.
-Withania roots have demonstrated chondroprotective effects in vitro arthritis model.
-The herb is also used in treatment of iron-deficiency anemia due to its effects on haematopoiesis and natural iron content.
-Withaferin A is also used in the treatment of Metabolic syndrome [20].

 Biosynthesis

-In the withania somnifera plant, the withanolide, Withaferin A, is present in the leaves.
+In the Withania somnifera plant, the withaferin A is present in the leaves.
 Withanolides are terpenoids, which are synthesized in plants using isoprenoids as precursors.
 Isoprenoids can be synthesized through mevalonate or 1-deoxy-D-xylulose 5-phosphate pathways.
 Isoprenogenesis significantly governs withanolide synthesis.

 Isoprenoids form squalene, which then goes through a variety of intermediate steps to form 24-methylenecholesterol - the sterol precursor of the withanolides.

-The biosynthesis of Withaferin A utilizes a variety of enzymes such as squalene epoxidase (SQE), cycloartenol synthase (CAS), sterol methyl transferase (SMT), obtusifoliol-14 –demethylase (ODM).
-Upregulation of expression of these key enzymes could potentially enhance Withaferin A content in the leaves.
+The biosynthesis of withaferin A uses enzymes such as squalene epoxidase (SQE), cycloartenol synthase (CAS), sterol methyl transferase (SMT), and obtusifoliol-14 –demethylase (ODM).

-To produce Withaferin A from 24-methylene cholesterol, the molecule undergoes several functional changes including formation of a ketone, epoxide, 2 hydroxyl groups, and lactone ring.
+To produce withaferin A from 24-methylene cholesterol, the molecule undergoes several functional changes including formation of a ketone, epoxide, 2 hydroxyl groups, and lactone ring.